 Shortly after Richard becomes King of England.
 Pudsey, the Bishop of Durham assembles a fleet at Hartlepool to join Richard in the Crusades.
 Richard persuades the bishop to stay at home and defend the north.
 However, as a reward, the King gives Pudsey new political powers, making him Justiciar of England and Regent of the North and even grants him Windsor Castle.
 Pudsey will share some political responsibilities with his rival, Bishop Longchamp of Ely.

 1189 – Pudsey of Sadberge

 As part of the acquisition of Northumberland Pudsey gains the Wapentake of Sadberge, which stretches from Teesdale to Hartlepool and formed an outlying part of Northumberland.
 Sadberge does not include Stockton and Darlington which were already Durham land.
-Unlike Newcastle and Northumberland the Wapentake will remain part of the bishops’ territory for centuries to come.
-All these new purchases are from the king, who uses the revenue to pursue his foreign military interests.
-The French-speaking King Richard, who never bothers to learn English, will spend only a few months of his ten year reign in England.
+Unlike Newcastle and Northumberland the Wapentake will remain part of the bishops’ political territory for centuries to come.

 March 16, 1190 – Jews massacred at York